Duck, duck, goose: Kiss in the ring or drop handkerchief

-Daisy in the Dell
+Daisy in the dell

 A variation described in the 1919 book, Entertaining Made Easy by Emily Rose Burt, has children standing in a circle, joining hands.
 The daisy picker goes around the outside, saying "Daisy in the dell, I don't pick you … I do pick you."

-Duck, Duck, Gray Duck
+Duck, duck, gray duck

-"Duck, Duck, Gray Duck" is a variation of the game played in most parts of Minnesota and some parts of Wisconsin.
-Instead of yelling “goose” to signal which player must chase the picker, the picker yells “gray duck!”
-This version of the game is trickier, as the picker must call various colors or adjectives, such as saying "green duck, purple duck, yellow duck, gross duck, grape duck, GRAY DUCK!"
-Pickers will often try to say “gray duck” in the same tone of voice and with the same emphasis, so that if the chosen person isn’t paying attention it will give the picker more of a head start.
+"Duck, duck, gray duck" is a variation of the game played in much of Minnesota and some parts of Wisconsin.
+Instead of yelling "goose" to signal which player must chase the picker, the picker yells "gray duck!" or "duck, duck, gray duck!"
+The picker may call various colors or adjectives, such as saying "green duck, purple duck, yellow duck, gross duck, grape duck, gray duck!"
 In some regions and variations, the caller may change the direction in which they run.
-This version comes from the Swedish game “Anka anka grå anka”.

-Drip, Drip, Drop
+Drip, drip, drop

-"Drip, Drip, Drop" is another version played by children mostly in warmer climates.
+"Drip, drip, drop" is another version played by children mostly in warmer climates.
 One player who is "it" goes around the circle with a container of water and "drips" a small amount on each person's head.
 They will then select someone in the circle to "drop" the entire container on top of them.
 This player will then try to tag the "it" before the "it" sits in the spot of the person who got "dropped" on.
 If "it" is tagged then they will remain "it" for another round.